bigwilkai/deathswap/README.md

 > Controls whether Players can light Nether Portals or not.

 > ### Show Timer
 > Displays a Timer at the top of your Game showing how long is left of the Grace Period or until the next swap.

-> ### Kick Players on Leave
-> Whether or not Deathswap should remove Players from the Game if they leave.

 ### Commands
 *All Commands start with /deathswap.*